LydiaMT/villager-homes/README.md

 ### User Stories

-*As a user, I want to be able to pick villagers for my island by their home exteriors so the houses match the theme or aesthetic of my island.*
+*As a player, I want to be able to pick villagers for my island by their home exteriors so the houses match the theme or aesthetic of my island.*

 ### Initial Wire Frame